Robert M. McGovern

-Robert Milton McGovern (1928 - January 30, 1951) was an officer in the United States Army during the Korean War.
-He posthumously received the Medal of Honor for his actions on January 30, 1951.
+Robert Milton McGovern (1928 – January 30, 1951) was an officer in the United States Army during the Korean War who was posthumously awarded the Medal of Honor for his actions on January 30, 1951.

-Biography
+Early life

 McGovern was a Washington D.C. native and a 1946 graduate of St. John's College High School in the District.
 He joined the Army later that same year.

+Korean War

-He was hit and wounded as he and his platoon from the 5th Cavalry Regiment came under withering machine gun fire, But he continued up Hill 312, encouraging his men to meet and defeat the Chinese defense.
+McGovern was hit and wounded as he and his platoon from the 5th Cavalry Regiment came under withering machine gun fire, but he continued up Hill 312, encouraging his men to meet and defeat the Chinese defense.
 His Medal of Honor recommendation was prepared for him at his men's insistence.
-His brother, Second Lieutenant Francis Jerome McGovern was also killed in action, eleven days later.
+His brother, Second Lieutenant Francis Jerome McGovern, was killed in action eleven days later.

 When his Medal of Honor was announced in January 1952, Robert's father, J. Halsey McGovern of Washington, created a stir when he refused to accept the award.
 He also refused to accept the Silver Star posthumously awarded to his second son, Jerome, a member of the 187th Airborne Regiment who was killed in action on February 10, 1951.
 The senior McGovern's refusal was based on his belief that medals were superfluous.
 He felt that they did not do justice to all of the heroes of the war in Korea and, as he told reporters, he did not feel that Truman "was fit to confer medals on anyone's sons."